John-Rood/VectorVault/README.md

 ```
 <br>

-Because streaming is a key functionality for end user applications, we also have a `cloud_stream` function to make cloud streaming to your front end app easy.
-In a flask app, your return would look like:
+Streaming is a key functionality for professional applications, so we also built a `cloud_stream` function to make cloud streaming to your front end app easy.
+In a flask app, all you need to do is recieve the customer text in a post and then call the vault in the return like this:
 ```python
 return Response(vault.cloud_stream(vault.get_chat_stream(text, history, get_context=True)), mimetype='text/event-stream')
 ```
-This makes going live with highly functional cloud apps really easy.
+This makes going live with a high level app extremely fast and easy, plus your infrastructure will be scalable and robust.
 Now you can build impressive applications in record time!
 If have any questions, message in [Discord](https://discord.gg/AkMsP9Uq).
-Check out our [examples folder](https://github.com/John-Rood/VectorVault/tree/main/examples) that has notebooks you can run in the browser with Google Colab.
+Check out our Colab notebooks in the [examples folder](https://github.com/John-Rood/VectorVault/tree/main/examples) you can run in the browser right now.

 <br>